priyakodeti/Parking-Lot-Design/README.md

 * Assigns suitable parking slots to vehicles
 * Vehicle entry and exit management
 * Displays available parking slots on each floor
+* Calculates amount based on the entry and exit time of a vehicle
 * Object-oriented design using separate classes

 ## Classes